-- (1) Plant number, production date, and net weight.
-The following information must be legibly preprinted, stamped, or stenciled on each casing or bag of roast; or preprinted, stamped, or stenciled on a waterproof tag in water-fast, non-smearing ink and securely attached to the sealing device of each casing or bag of roast: - The USDA-assigned plant number. - Date of production (month, day, and year). - The net weight must be shown, except for in-plant delivery where the roasts are delivered without packaging in casings or bags. - (2) Additional labeling requirements.
-There must be no other labeling of the packaging materials. - 2.
-USDA Labeled Shipping Containers for Consumer Pack and Roasts. - a.
-Labeling and Marking Information. - (1) Requirements.
-Labeling and marking information must be preprinted, stamped, or stenciled on each shipping container; or printed on a self-adhesive label and applied to each shipping container.
-This information, in essentially the same layout, is provided in EXHIBITS 1 4. - (2) Qualifying statement (as applicable).
-For consumer pack basted commodity, the asterisks () must appear on each shipping container (as shown in Exhibit 3) beside the commodity name and qualifying statement. - (3) USDA grade for Consumer Pack.
-The USDA grademark must be shown on the "one end" designated panel of each shipping container of commodity.
-For shipping containers containing both U.S. Grades A and B consumer pack turkeys, no grade will be placed on the shipping container. - (4) Nutrition Facts, Ingredients and Allergen statements on shipping containers.
+- USDA Labeled Packaged Consumer Pack and Roasts - 642.1 Consumer Pack When both U.S. Grades A and B turkeys are included in a delivery unit, the USDA grade must be shown on each package of turkey. - Roasts Plant number, production date, and net weight.
+The following information must be legibly preprinted, stamped, or stenciled on each casing or bag of roast; or preprinted, stamped, or stenciled on a waterproof tag in water-fast, non-smearing ink and securely attached to the sealing device of each casing or bag of roast: - 642.2.1 the USDA-assigned plant number; - 642.2.2 date of production (month, day, and year); - the net weight must be shown, except for in-plant delivery where the roasts are delivered without packaging in casings or bags. - Additional Labeling Requirements There must be no other labeling of the 6ackaging materials. - USDA Labeled Shipping Containers for Consumer Pack and Roasts - Labeling and Marking Information Must be preprinted, stamped, or stenciled on each shipping container; or printed on a self-adhesive label and applied to each shipping container.
+This information, in essentially the same layout, is provided in EXHIBITS 1 4. - Qualifying Statement (as applicable) For consumer pack basted commodity, the asterisks () must appear on each shipping container (as shown in Exhibit 3) beside the commodity name and qualifying statement. - USDA Grade for Consumer Pack The USDA grademark must be shown on the "one end" designated panel of each shipping container of commodity.
+For shipping containers containing both U.S. Grades A and B consumer pack turkeys, no grade will be placed on the shipping container. - Nutrition Facts, Ingredients and Allergen statements on shipping containers.

 Nutrition Facts must be provided.
 The ingredient statement, even for single ingredient foods, must be included as a statement separate from the name of the product, e.g. Ingredients: .
-The allergen statement must be provided in the format which complies with the Food Allergen Labeling and Consumer Protection Act (FALCPA) for any product which contains milk, eggs, fish, crustacean shellfish, tree nuts, peanuts, soy or wheat; e.g. Allergen: This product contains . - (5) Recycle Symbol and Statement.
-The contractor shall place somewhere on the surface of each recyclable shipping container the recycle symbol shown in EXHIBIT 5.
+The allergen statement must be provided in the format which complies with the Food Allergen Labeling and Consumer Protection Act (FALCPA) for any product which contains milk, eggs, fish, crustacean shellfish, tree nuts, peanuts, soy or wheat; e.g. Allergen: This product contains - Recycle Symbol and Statement The contractor shall place somewhere on the surface of each recyclable shipping container the recycle symbol shown in EXHIBIT5.
 The statement "PLEASE RECYCLE" is to be placed under the symbol.
 The recycle symbol and statement must be legibly printed in permanent ink.